johnnyyangatgithub/React-blog/README.md

 # React-blog
-A single-page application but with Redux, Middleware and apis with JSON Placeholder!
+A single-page application but with Redux, Middleware, loads and apis with JSON Placeholder!